wp-plugins/si-contact-form/readme.txt

 Yes, when you also have this plugin installed:
 [WP Mail SMTP](http://wordpress.org/extend/plugins/wp-mail-smtp/)

+= My host says a fifth parameter -f should be added to the mail function.
+This will set the name of the from email address. =

+Your web host is being unusually restrictive.
+I am using the built in mail function of wordpress, it cannot use the 5th parameter.
+I will not be able to add that.
+I bet you do not even get any mail from wordpress itself?  ... and most PHP programs you might install would not send any mail.

+Here is another option for you:
+Get a free gmail account.
+Install the plugin called "WP Mail SMTP",  then set it to use gmail SMTP for mail.
+Set these settings for "WP Mail SMTP":
+Mailer: SMTP
+SMTP Host: smtp.gmail.com
+SMTP Port: 465
+Encryption: SSL
+Authentication: Yes
+Username: your full gmail address
+Password: your mail password

+Now use gmail to check for your contact form mail, or set gmail to forward the mail to your other address.

 = Do I have to also install the plugin "SI CAPTCHA for Wordpress" for the CAPTCHA to work? =

 No, this plugin includes the CAPTCHA feature code for this contact form.